 2. Eliminate, or at least reduce, the intimidation of being new to the weight room.
 All you need is a pair of dumbbells, a medicine ball, and some floor space, so you can set up wherever you’re comfortable and do the full workout right there.

-How to Do This Workout
+How to Do the Strength Workout for Beginners

 With each exercise, prioritize quality over quantity.
 “Slow and steady really does win the race when it comes to strengthening the body,” Gallagher says.